Nuisance Wildlife Control Operator (NWCO)

 (10) All trapping devices must be placed in a manner that will:

 (B) minimize the risk to public and pets; and

 (C) be out of the view of the general public.

 (D) signs must be posted in conspicuous places in order to inform the public that traps are in use.

-(E) signs must have minimum dimensions of 5@ by 8" and the wording ATRAPS@ must be included and be conspicuous on the signs and printed in letters at least 2" tall.
+(E) signs must have minimum dimensions of five inches by eight inches and the wording “TRAPS” must be included and be conspicuous on the signs and printed in letters at least two inches tall.

 (11) Shooting with firearms shall be subject to all state, county and municipal restrictions and ordinances.
 Night shooting is allowed for nuisance beavers only under the following conditions:

 (A) NWCO must notify the game warden(s) in the county where activity will occur twenty-four (24) hours prior to such activity;